Research Interest

 "Two things fill the mind with ever new and increasing admiration and awe, the more often and steadily we reflect upon them: the starry heavens above me and the moral law within me." - Immanuel Kant

-In addition to statistical inference and inverse problems, our group is at the forefront of developing Large Language Models specifically tailored for astronomy.
-As the principal investigator of the AstroMLab collaboration (formerly part of UniverseTBD), I work closely with the Oak Ridge National Laboratory and the Astrophysics Data System database to build ambitious large language models.
-By extensively pretraining and fine-tuning these models on the vast corpus of astronomical literature, we aim to gain insights into the mechanisms behind creativity and scientific breakthroughs.
-Moreover, we are working on a series of projects that will lead to end-to-end autonomous research, known as AI x Scientist, in astronomy.
-Our goal is to leverage AI to accelerate research in astronomy, enabling more efficient and effective exploration of the universe.
+Our group works on agentic research, using large language models as research agents to formulate scientific hypotheses, design experiments, and execute research.
+As the principal investigator of the AstroMLab collaboration, I work with the Oak Ridge National Laboratory and the Astrophysics Data System database to build large language models for astronomy.
+By pretraining and fine-tuning these models on astronomical literature, we aim to understand the mechanisms behind scientific discovery while developing autonomous research capabilities in astronomy.
+Our goal is to use AI to accelerate astronomical research.

 Galaxy Evolution